Naturopathic Cardiology Training

 - Naturopathic doctors licensed to practice medicine are not yet required to complete residency, therefore most complete this vast training in only four years.
 There are not yet enough residency positions available to fill the educational need.
 Therefore students complete almost twice the education in a little over half of the time that medical doctors take to master a single system of medicine.

-While many naturopathic medical students choose to complete their curriculum in five years, or more if they have chosen to study multiple disciplines, the overall programmatic timeline is still exceptionally short given the amount of material to be mastered.
+While many naturopathic medical students choose to complete their curriculum in five years, or more if they have chosen to study multiple disciplines, the overall timeline is still exceptionally short given the amount of material to be mastered.
 There are several other considerations to be made which inform our point of view regarding the necessity of postgraduate training of licensed naturopathic physicians.
 For instance, the number and variety of patient conditions treated and managed by naturopathic interns vary widely depending on the rotations that they complete, the settings in which those rotations occur, the types and numbers of preceptors that an intern has, and where they accumulate their external rotations with those preceptors.
 We are extremely proud of and pleased by the robust training that is completed by licensed naturopathic physicians by the time of their graduation.
 We are impressed by the ability of each individual to master the mountain of material with which they are presented and in such a short period of time.
 We are routinely in awe of the high quality of the physicians who leave our training programs.
 Yet, it cannot be denied that in certain areas of medicine the majority find themselves routinely underprepared for the demands of clinical practice.

 Naturopathic Cardiology And Its Opportunities